nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">

+**:exclamation: Warning**<br>

-**:exclamation: Warning:** This action is irreversible.
+This action is irreversible.
 Do not run this command with actual data unless you want to delete all entries.

 </div>